History of anime: During the Second World War

 In the 1930s, the Japanese government began enforcing cultural nationalism.
 This also lead to strict censorship and control of published media.
 Many animators were urged to produce animations that enforced the Japanese spirit and national affiliation.
 Some movies were shown in newsreel theatres, especially after the Film Law of 1939 promoted documentary and other educational films.
 Such support helped boost the industry, as bigger companies formed through mergers and prompted major live-action studios such as Shochiku to begin producing animation.
 It was at Shochiku that such masterworks as Kenzō Masaoka's Kumo to Chūrippu were produced.
 Wartime reorganization of the industry, however, merged the feature film studios into three big companies.

 During the Second World War, more animated films were commissioned by the Imperial Japanese Army, showing the sly, quick Japanese people winning against enemy forces.
-This included films such as Maysuyo Seo's Momotarō: Umi no Shinpei or Momotarō’s Divine Sea Warriors which focused on Japanese occupation of Asia.
+This included films such as Maysuyo Seo's Momotarō: Umi no Shinpei (Momotaro: Sacred Sailors) (1943) which focused on the Japanese occupation of Asia.